 Usually database systems simply either overwrite data in-place or do a copy-on-write operation followed by a removal of the outdated data (the latter maybe some time later from a background process).
 Data however naturally evolves over time.
 It is often times of great value to keep the history.
 We for instance might record the payroll of an employee at the first of march in 2019.
 Let’s say it’s 5000€ / month.
 Then as of 15th april we notice, that the recorded payroll was wrong and correct it to 5300€.
 Now, what’s the answer to what the payroll was on march, first in 2019?
 Database Systems, which only preserve the most recent version don’t even know that the payroll wasn’t right.
 Our answer to this question depends on what source we consider most authoritative: the record or reality?
 The fact that they disagree effectively splits this payroll event into two tracks of time, rendering neither source entirely accurate.
 Questions such as these might be easily answered by temporal database systems such as Sirix.
 We provide at all times the system / transaction time, which is set, once a transaction commits (when is a fact valid in the database / the record).
 Application or valid time has to be set by the application itself (when is a fact valid in the real world/reality?).

 Thus, one usage scenario for Sirix is data auditing.
-We keep track of past revisions in our specialized index structure for (bi)temporal data and our novel sliding snapshot versioning algorithm, which balances read- and write-performance while avoiding any peaks (depending on a few options we are very space efficient and depending on the versioning algorithm we only copy changed records plus a few more during writes.
+We keep track of past revisions in our specialized index structure for (bi)temporal data and our novel sliding snapshot versioning algorithm, which balances read- and write-performance while avoiding any peaks (our system is very space efficient and depending on the versioning algorithm we only copy changed records plus maybe a few more during writes).
 Thus we for instance usually do not simply copy a whole database page if only a single record has changed; we also do not have to cluster data during every commit as in B+-trees and LSM-Trees), Furthermore, we can simply keep track of changes through hooks and our user defined secondary index structures to avoid potentially expensive diffing of whole resources (even though we can utilize hashes, which can optionally be built during update operations for integrity checks, and thus skip the comparison of whole subtree if the hashes and stable, unique node identifiers match).
-As already mention we can use an ID-based diff algorithm if we don’t want to keep track of what changed in an additional index.
-We never allow to override or delete old revisions (that said we might look into how to prune old revisions if that’s wanted).
+As already mention we can use an ID-based diff algorithm if we do not want to keep track of what changed in an additional index.
+We never allow to override or delete old revisions (that said we might look into how to prune old revisions if that is ever needed).
 A single read/write transaction appends data at all times.
 For sure you can revert to a specific revision and commit the new revision, but all revisions in-between will be accessible for data audits.
-Thus, we able to help to answer who changed what and when.
+Thus, we are able to help to answer who changed what and when.

 Time Travel queries